What is needed to make your dangerous shipments move smoothly and eliminate as many hassles as possible?

-Dangerous and hazardous goods are substances that when transported are a risk to health, safety, property or the environment.
-By identifying dangerous and hazardous, goods you are taking the first step in order to reduce the risks connected.
-Further steps include proper packaging, handling, and transportation.
+Dangerous or hazardous goods are substances that when transported are a risk to health, safety, property or the environment.
+By identifying dangerous and hazardous goods you are taking the first step in order to reduce the risks connected.
+Further steps include proper packaging, handling and transportation.

-A good starting point for determining if your products might be dangerous is by obtaining a Material Safety Data Sheet from the manufacturer and checking the “Transportation Information.”
-By doing so, you will receive valuable information on the risks related to transporting the products you are transporting.
+A good starting point for determining if your products might be dangerous is by obtaining a Material Safety Data Sheet (MSDS) from the manufacturer and checking the “Transportation Information.”
+By doing so, you will receive valuable information on the risks related to handling the products you are shipping.

 Dangerous and hazardous goods are divided into nine classes that describe different types of risks.

 Class 2 items include all gases which are compressed and stored for transportation and are divided into three divisions: Flammable (also called combustible), Non-Flammable/Non-Poisonous, and Poisonous.
-This classification is based on the United Nations’ Recommendations on the Transport of Dangerous Goods – Model Regulations.
+This classification is based on the United Nations Recommendations on the Transport of these Goods – Model Regulations.

 An oxidizer is a chemical that readily yields oxygen in reactions, thereby causing or enhancing combustion.
 This class is divided into two subdivisions and covers agents that react with oxygen and organic pesticides.